 I was still pretty new to Staylistening at this time and began to have doubts about transitioning her to her own bed because her reaction was so intense.
-I had to remind myself it was a safe situation, we were only napping in a different bed, in her bedroom which she loved, and I was going to stay with her.
+I had to remind myself it was a safe situation.
+I was only proposing napping in a different bed, in her bedroom which she loved, and I was going to stay with her.
 (Her reaction though was like I had proposed her sleeping in the dark basement by herself!)

 After working so hard on both our parts, her showing me how hard it was to make the change and me listening and creating a safe space for her to be able to release her fears, I decided to hold off on the nighttime transition for awhile.

 But my daughter had other plans, exactly a week later, at bedtime, she said she wanted to start sleeping in her own bed at night too.
 And she did!
 It was tough listening those three days, but so worth it for both of us.
 And I'm so glad she was able to initiate the nighttime transition when she was ready.